 A Swiss subsidiary of the Company maintains unsecured lines of credit with an unspecified length of time with a Swiss bank.
-As of January 31, 2013 and 2012, these lines of credit totaled 10 million Swiss francs for both periods, with dollar equivalents of \$11.0 million and \$10.9 million, respectively.
-As of January 31, 2013 and 2012, there were no borrowings against these lines.
-As of January 31, 2013, two European banks and a bank in Dubai have guaranteed obligations to third parties on behalf of two of the Company's foreign subsidiaries in the amount of \$2.3 million in various foreign currencies.
+As of January 31, 2014, these lines of credit totaled 5 million Swiss francs with a dollar equivalent of \$5.5 million.
+As of January 31, 2013, these lines of credit totaled 10 million Swiss francs with dollar equivalents of \$11.0 million.
+As of January 31, 2014 and 2013, there were no borrowings against these lines.
+As of January 31, 2014, two European banks and a Canadian bank have guaranteed obligations to third parties on behalf of three of the Company's foreign subsidiaries in the amount equivalent to \$1.5 million in various foreign currencies.